waldesem/Web-Personal-DB/README.md

 ### The main technology stack used in this project includes:

-Python (Flask, APIFlask, SQLAlchemy, Marshmallow, WTForms)
+- Python (Flask, APIFlask, SQLAlchemy, Marshmallow)
 - TypeScript
 - JavaScript
-- Bootstrap 5
+- Bootstrap 5 (journal theme)

 ### Installation
 To use this project, you will need to have Python 3.7 or higher installed on your local machine.
 You can follow the instructions here to install Python if you don't have it already.